Taalaybek/classical-algorithms/README.md

 # classical-algorithms
-Releazation classicals algorithms on PHP and JS
+Releazation classicals algorithms on PHP, Python, JS and Go with unit tests